BLUF-Ltd/bsky-domain-admin/README.md

 *NOTE:* You will almost certainly need to make sure that the user under which the web server runs has write permissions in the admin folder, so that it can create and update the SQLite database.

+In our case, running on Ubuntu, where the webserver has the id www-data that meant executing the following commands in the main directory after copying the files

+		chgrp www-data admin
+		chmod 775 admin